South Africa national cricket team: Tournaments

-South Africa has a record of failing to win world cups and is much-maligned because of this.
+South Africa previously had a record of failing to win world cups and was much-maligned because of this.
 The 1992 Cricket World Cup, for example, featured a rain-affected semi-final played before the introduction of the Duckworth-Lewis rain rule.
 South Africa needed 22 runs from 13 balls when rain intervened.
 After the delay, they were left in the situation of requiring 22 runs from one ball to progress.
 In 1996 they were eliminated in the quarter-finals despite being one of the fancied teams and having qualified first in their group.
 In 1999 South Africa lost in the semi-final to eventual champions Australia.
 The match ended in a tie with both South Africa and Australia managing 213 but Australia advanced to the Final as Australia finished higher than South Africa in the group.

 South Africa hosted the 2003 Cricket World Cup but failed to progress beyond the group stage due to a misunderstanding of how many runs they needed to score in a rain-affected run chase.
 As a result of this, Shaun Pollock resigned as captain and was replaced by young batsman Graeme Smith, although Pollock continued to play for the team.
-Under Smith's leadership, South Africa has achieved some success, although they have been hampered by the retirements of many star players, including fast bowler Allan Donald and one-day specialist Jonty Rhodes.
-As a result, they had a poor 2004, only winning against the Windies.
+Under Smith's leadership, South Africa has achieved some success, although they were hampered by the retirements of many star players, including fast bowler Allan Donald and one-day specialist Jonty Rhodes.
+As a result, they had a poor 2004, only winning against the West Indies.

 In the 2007 Cricket World Cup they had a rollercoaster ride that included dominant wins over England, the West Indies, Ireland, Netherlands and Scotland, and a narrow win over Sri Lanka, but devastating losses to Australia, New Zealand and Bangladesh that cost them the No. 1 ranking.
 Then they bowed out in the semi-finals with their lowest ever score in a World Cup as Australia bowled them out for 149 and won by 7 wickets.